RMWeerasinghe/FYP_ARSynopsis/client-side-application/README.md

 The app will now be running at http://localhost:3000

 ## Running the App with Docker
-If you'd prefer to run the app in a Docker container, follow these steps:
+If you'd prefer to run the app in a Docker container, follow these steps.Before these steps make sure to run the Docker Dekstop

 ## 1. Build Docker Image
 run the following command to build the Docker image: